 - Choose a king when repeated wake-ups are linked to movement, pets, children, body size, or lack of personal space.

-- Do not buy a king just because you are tall; compare with California king first.
+- Do not buy a king just because you are tall; compare it with a California king first.

 - Measure the room as a layout, not just a rectangle.